mattfenwick/cyclonus/README.md

 ## Cyclonus disambiguation

 If you're looking for the official kubernetes network policy tool, check out: https://github.com/kubernetes-sigs/network-policy-api .
-Actively development is continuing there.
+Active development of network policy verification is continuing there.

 https://github.com/mattfenwick/cyclonus will remain open and be used for research, experimentation, and hacking!